ScanaStudio user interface

 Navigation using the keyboard

 Using a keyboard, one may pan right and left using the right and left arrows in a keyboard.
-It’s also possible to zoom in and out using the shortcut keys defined in the settings menu and may be different on Windows, Mac and Linux.
+It’s also possible to zoom in and out using the shortcut keys defined in the settings menu which may be different on Windows, Mac and Linux.

 More navigation tips and tricks